StianJosok/tilt-pi-monitor-stack-docker-guide/README.md

 ### Installation Steps

-Simply follow the instructions in the file called `tilt-pi-monitor-stack-docker-guide.md`

-The `docker-compose.yaml`, configuration file for Telegraf, and `.env` file are in this repository, although you can copy and paste from the guide.md
+Follow the instructions in **[tilt-pi-monitor-stack-docker-guide.md](./tilt-pi-monitor-stack-docker-guide.md)** to set up your monitoring stack.
+The required files, including `docker-compose.yaml`, the Telegraf configuration file, and `.env`, are provided for convenience.
+You can also copy and paste directly from the guide if preferred.

 ---